Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 <img title="science of rating and ranking" src="https://images-na.ssl-images-amazon.com/images/I/51bML705X7L._SX353_BO1,204,203,200_.jpg" width="20%" />

-They share some techniques although their purpose is different such as the logistic regression.
+They share some techniques such as the logistic regression although their purpose is different.

 |[3 R's for the internet age](https://phys.org/news/2016-12-recommendingthree-internet-age.html)|Rating, ranking and recommending|
 |---|--- |